boinx/BXMediaBrowserDemoApp/README.md

 More is coming in the future.

+Click on the round + icon behind the "Folders" section in the sidebar to add top-level folders.

 To test browsing unsplash.com with the demo app, you need to get your own API access key and put it in your login keychain under “api_unsplash_com_accessKey”.

 If you are interested in using BXMediaBrowser or in contributing to its development, please get in touch.